-With its foliage that has a natural weeping habit and twisted undulating leaf margins, Acacia cognata fettuccine makes an excellent feature plant.
+Acacia cognata fettuccine is an excellent feature plant with foliage that has a natural weeping habit and twisted undulating leaf margins.

-It is low growing to around 1 metre in height, and over time it will spread to 1 metre across, sometimes more.
+It is low-growing to around 1m in height.
+Over time, it will spread to 1m across, sometimes more.

 It will flower, although the small yellow flowers are rather insignificant.

-A well drained soil is best however clay soils or salt affected soils are not suitable.
+A well-drained soil is best; however, clay or salt-affected soils are not suitable.

 In reasonably good soils, fertiliser is not required.
 A native plant, low phosphate fertiliser can be used if required.

-Water over the first summer, after this it is a relatively drought tolerant.
+Water over the first summer.
+After this, it is relatively drought tolerant.